ecnepsnai/otto/.github/ISSUE_TEMPLATE/agent-bug-report.md

 ---
-name: Client Bug Report
+name: Agent Bug Report
-about: Report a bug with the Otto Client
+about: Report a bug with the Otto Agent
-title: "[CLIENT] [BUG]"
+title: "[AGENT] [BUG]"
-labels: bug, otto-client
+labels: bug, otto-agent
 assignees: ecnepsnai

 ---